dkaberna/options_calculator/README.md

 • C = call option price, P = put option price

-Finally, we note that n(x) is the normal (Gaussian) probability density function and N(x) is the cumulative normaldistributionfunction,bothofwhicharesupportedin Boost Random.
+Finally, we note that n(x) is the normal (Gaussian) probability density function and N(x) is the cumulative normaldistributionfunction,both of whichare supported in Boost Random.
 I used Black-Scholes formula to calculate the price of a call (or put) option on some underlying asset.

 This code is capable of computing option prices as a function of i) expiry time, ii) volatility, or iii) any of the option pricing parameters.
 The purpose here is to be able to input a matrix (vector of